tobiasgerstenberg/homepage/content/home/info.md

 +++

-Some of the questions that guide our research are:
+Some of the questions that guide our research:

 1. How does the mind learn to represent the causal structure of the world?
 2. What is the relationship between causal thinking and counterfactual simulation?